safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 The requirement was to deploy all of the latest features and changes in SVN for the Mendix application to Kubernetes.
 But application code should be present in the Gitlab repository so another pipeline process can trigger to make the Mendix application Kubernetes friendly.
 In other words, prepare a Docker image and publish it to the Docker repository. and deploy the application through Helm chart to respective Kubernetes environments.

-:point_down: Here are the steps of implement this Pipeline
+👇 Here are the steps of implement this Pipeline

 - Fetch the changes from Mendix Team Server
 - Clone the counterpart repository from Gitlab